michael2012z/BitBible/markdown/KJV/files/Ps.md

 17. The righteous cry, and the Lord heareth, and delivereth them out of all their troubles.

-18. The Lord is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit.unto…: Heb. to the broken of heartof a contrite…: Heb. contrite of spirit
+18. The Lord is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit.

 19. Many are the afflictions of the righteous: but the Lord delivereth him out of them all.

 20. He keepeth all his bones: not one of them is broken.

-21. Evil shall slay the wicked: and they that hate the righteous shall be desolate.desolate: or, guilty
+21. Evil shall slay the wicked: and they that hate the righteous shall be desolate.

-22. The Lord redeemeth the soul of his servants: and none of them that trust in him shall be desolate.desolate: or, guilty
+22. The Lord redeemeth the soul of his servants: and none of them that trust in him shall be desolate.

 ## Psalms 35